-If you’re anything like I was, when you hear the word vegan, your mind is not necessarily flooded with images of black and brown folks.
+If you’re anything like I was, when you hear the word “vegan”, your mind is not flooded with images of black and brown folks.
 I associated vegan with skinny carefree white women.
 I say, skinny, not to shame them or myself, but to contrast from a body type that I was familiar with.
 Basically, I did not think of myself.
 I did not see people like me within the vegan community.

 When I was reintroduced to veganism in 2006, I was sitting in a Philosophy class at San Francisco State University surrounded by white classmates that asked, “why would anyone still eat meat?”
 I knew that the simple fact that they would even ask spoke of their privilege.
 Although on that day, I wasn’t exactly sure how.
 I just recognized the feeling.
 My classmates probably would have engaged in some dialogue but, I did not quite understand my discontent with their comment.
-I just knew that at its core it was because their reality was different than others.
+I just knew that at its core it was because their reality was different than mine.

 They asked, “Why would anyone still eat meat?”